Domestic Violence Advocacy

-Educational in-services and training on domestic violence (DV) are available to agencies, businesses, schools, and organizations.
-Topics include general DV information, DV in the workplace and how to be an ally to survivors.
+Educational presentations and trainings on domestic violence (DV) are available to agencies, businesses, schools, and organizations at no cost.
+Topics include general DV information, DV in the workplace, healthy relationships for teens, and how to be an ally to survivors.
+Our community educator is happy to tailor our resources to address the specific needs and concerns of an audience.

 Internships/Volunteer Advocate Program

 Attend our 40+ hour training to become a certified Advocate for Survivors of Domestic Violence and contribute to empowering the lives' of families impacted by abuse.
-As an intern with Walnut Avenue Family & Women’s Center you can provide support via our hotline and have the option, with additional training, to also provide legal advocacy with court accompaniment, opportunities to work with youth, and to assist with emergency needs at the main office.
-To learn more about becoming a Volunteer Advocate please call our office to register for a general volunteer orientation, 831-426-3062.
+As a volunteer advocate with Walnut Avenue Family & Women’s Center, you can provide support via our 24-hour, bilingual Spanish hotline and have the option, with additional training, to also provide legal advocacy with court accompaniment, opportunities to work with youth, and to assist with emergency needs at the main office.
+To learn more about becoming a Volunteer Advocate please call our office to register for a general volunteer orientation at (831) 426-3062.